How to Have the Best Garage Sale

 The saying, "Build it - they will come," does not work when it comes to garage sales.
 Do not expect people to just find you.
 Real bargain hunters start checking the classified section of the newspaper, on Craigslist or Facebook early to plan their route.

 Most newspapers post weekend garage sale advertising at a lower cost than the normal classified fees.
 You will want to make sure you are included in this section of the paper the day before and the morning of your sale.
 You will probably be charged per word, so it is a good idea to think up what you want to say before calling the paper.
-Also, Craigslist has become a popular place for people to advertise their garage sales because it is free.
+Also, Craigslist is a popular place for people to advertise their garage sales because it is free.

 Remember the Important Points